gbif/hp-gb32/travel-accommodation.md

 - Botanical Garden of Bogota

-If you want to explore more of the country, [bordadda events and experiences studio](https://www.bordadda.com/) offers a number of tours (both nature focused and city visits):
+If you want to explore more of the country, <a href="https://www.bordadda.com/" target="_blank">bordadda events and experiences studio</a> offers a number of tours (both nature focused and city visits):
 - La Aurora
 - Altagracia
 - La Manigua